© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Llanfor Roman Fort and Camps (revealed by Aerial Photography) is a scheduled monument protected by Cadw under reference ME092.
 View the official record →

-Llanfor Roman Fort and Camps is a Roman defensive installation located in Meirionnydd, Wales, identified and revealed through aerial photography survey work.
+Llanfor Roman Fort and Camps is a Roman military installation revealed through aerial photography in Meirionnydd, Wales, dating to the Roman occupation period.
 It is designated a Scheduled Ancient Monument by Cadw under reference ME092.

 Llanfor Roman Fort and Camps (revealed by Aerial Photography) dates from the roman period, and is classified as a fort.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Llanfor Roman Fort and Camps (revealed by Aerial Photography) is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is ME092.